iluwatar/java-design-patterns/mute-idiom/README.md

 ---
-title: "Java Design Patterns: Simplifying Error Handling with the Mute Idiom"
+title: "Mute Idiom Pattern in Java: Implementing Unobtrusive Exception Suppression"
+shortTitle: Mute Idiom
 description: "Discover the Mute Idiom design pattern in Java, which simplifies error handling by muting non-critical exceptions.
 Learn how to apply it effectively in multithreaded environments."
 category: Behavioral
 language: en